vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/articles/sons_of_sarasvatI/08_sOsale_garaLapurI_shAstri_family.md

 It remains unclear why Tammaṇṇa Śāstri would have chosen Anantaśayana as his destination.
 Anantaśayana \(literally “eternal repose”\) derives its name from its eponymous temple of Viṣṇu reclining on the Śēśa serpent.
 Its other names include Tiruvanantapuram and Travancore \(a corruption of Tiruviṭaṁkūr from British times\).
 Its rulers have been known as Tiruvaḍis.
 The kingdom of the Tiruvaḍi rulers is also referred to as Anantaśayana.
 Thus, Ayyā Śāstri’s account refers to Tammaṇṇa Śāstri’s departure for the “province of Anantaśayana”.

-Its rulers have enjoyed a strong reputation as patrons of scholarship and the arts,806 and one might conjecture that Tammaṇṇa Śāstri travelled there in search of patronage.
-However, the high reputation of the Travancore kings as patrons dates back only to the time of Mārtanḍa Varma \(1729–1758

-C.E.\), a much later time than that we have assigned to Tammaṇṇa Śāstri.
+Its rulers have enjoyed a strong reputation as patrons of scholarship and the arts,[^806] and one might conjecture that Tammaṇṇa Śāstri travelled there in search of patronage.
+However, the high reputation of the Travancore kings as patrons dates back only to the time of Mārtanḍa Varma \(1729–1758 C.E.\), a much later time than that we have assigned to Tammaṇṇa Śāstri.

 The Travancore region does not appear to have been a particularly prominent principality at Tammaṇṇa Śāstri’s time.
-The *Nāyakas* of Madurai and Tañjāv ūru, as well as the Voḍeyars then ruling Maisūru and Śrīraṇgapaṭṭaṇa had much stronger reputations as patrons of scholarship and the arts.
+The *Nāyakas* of Madurai and Tañjāvūru, as well as the Voḍeyars then ruling Maisūru and Śrīraṇgapaṭṭaṇa had much stronger reputations as patrons of scholarship and the arts.
 Tammaṇṇa Śāstri might have sought their patronage, much closer to home.

 The Tiruvaḍi capital at Tammaṇṇa Śāstri’s time was in fact at Padmanābhapuram, some 33 miles from Tiruvanantapuram.
-An edict of 1634 C.E.

-mentions Kalkulam, near Padmanābhapuram, as the ruler’s residence \[Aiya 1906, p.
+An edict of 1634 C.E. mentions Kalkulam, near Padmanābhapuram, as the ruler’s residence \[Aiya 1906, p.
 302\].
 Padmanābhapuram remained the region’s capial from ancient times until 1795 C.E., when Tiruvanantapuram became its capital.

 Ayyā Śāstri refers to the “province of Anantaśayana” as Tammaṇṇa Śāstri’s destination, so Tammaṇṇa Śāstri may actually have been headed for Padmanābhapuram.

 His choice of Anantaśayana as destination is puzzling, however.
 The distance between Ānēgondi and Anantaśayana is a daunting 750 km.
-Why

-would Tammaṇṇa Śāstri choose to travel in a time of crisis to a place so far removed from his home?
+Why would Tammaṇṇa Śāstri choose to travel in a time of crisis to a place so far removed from his home?
 He is very unlikely indeed to have embarked on this journey without some substantial assurance of support in Anantaśayana.

-806Mahārāja Svāti Tirunāḷof Travancore \(1813–1846 C.E.\) was a musical giant in his own right, for example.
+[^806]: Mahārāja Svāti Tirunāḷof Travancore \(1813–1846 C.E.\) was a musical giant in his own right, for example.

 387